kolypto/learning-and-playground/rust/README.md

             b
         }
     }
     // A lifetime annotation is placed after the `&` reference.
     // It's just a named marker.
-They are used to describe the relationships of the lifetimes of multiple references. let v: &'a i32 = 10;
+    // They are used to describe the relationships of the lifetimes of multiple references:
-    let v2: &'a mut i32 = 20; // has the same lifetime!
+    // if two values have the same marker, they're expected to be valid together.

     // So far, our structs had owned types.
-    // When a struct holds references, you'd need to add a lifetime annotation on every reference: struct ImportantExcerpt<'a> { // <'a> means the struct can't outlive the `part` field value's reference
+    // When a struct holds references, you'd need to add a lifetime annotation on every reference: struct ImportantExcerpt<'a> {
+        // <'a> means the struct can't outlive the reference in the `part` field.
+        // That is, the "part" field must be valid for as long as the struct is valid.
         part: &'a str,
     }
     let novel = String::from("Call me Ishmael.
 Some years ago...");